 CSE378 Machine Organization & Assembly Language, Fall 2007

-Most of my research is in improving programmability and reliability of multiprocessor and multicore systems.
-It includes innovation in architecture, compilers, programming models and operating systems.
+Most of my research is in improving programmability, reliability and energy efficiency of multiprocessor and multicore systems, among some other distractions.
+It includes work in architecture, compilers, programming models, operating systems, and some other random areas.
 I am the lead faculty in the sampa project.

 Some selected publications (full list):